 Nature class introduces and encourages children to understand and interact with their natural environment.
 Our hope is that every child develops a higher appreciation of their impact on the natural world.
 Everywhere you go at camp there is a critter- from bugs to snakes and frogs, butterflies, birds, deer- we’ve seen deer in the mornings at the beach by our waterfront and in the bowl area in the middle of our cabin row!
 We talk about staying on paths when we’re going from activity to activity for that very reason…if you stay on the paths you’ll still see critters but you can’t accidentally step on a garter snake or toad.
 We look at trees and plants as well.
 Water plants and water bugs during the “creekin’ activity” are so fun to watch and investigate.
 Every camper should be able to recite one kind of bird, tree or plant they’ve discovered at camp.
 Plenty of opportunities to challenge the outdoorsy kids with looks into invasive aquatic plants, microscopes to look at lake water quality, or even orienteering games!

 Crafts at camp are so much fun.
 So many ways to work nature and the outdoors into your crafting.
 Our Crafts Instructor comes loaded with ideas for unique ways to help kids express their artistic side.
 From traditional camp crafts like lanyards and god’s eyes, to drawing and painting, to candles in the sand.
 Who knows what each day will bring?
 The Craft House is a favorite place for kids to hang out during choice time.
 The outdoor porch allows for drawing nature by observation and is a great place to soak up some quiet time.
 On the far side of Main Camp, the Craft House offers a bird’s eye view of most of that piece of property.

 Classes are the heart of our program.
-Campers and counselors attend two classes each day, morning and afternoon, taught by VBYC staff.
+Campers and counselors attend three classes each day, morning and afternoon, taught by VBYC staff.
 All campers have the chance to try all classes by week's end.